momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 Before you start to create your ramps in hammer, there are a few factors you should consider:
 - How steep do I want the ramps to be?
 	- A ramp that is too steep / wide may be considered awkward to board.
-	- People tend to use a <a href="https://docs.google.com/spreadsheets/d/1-K8c2F3EVhTpeyzDAoIfdjmWr1s6H8bEtUQy5cfKEJg/edit?usp=sharing" target="_blank">5:4 ratio</a> for the dimensions of their ramps
+	- People tend to use a [5:4 ratio](https://docs.google.com/spreadsheets/d/1-K8c2F3EVhTpeyzDAoIfdjmWr1s6H8bEtUQy5cfKEJg/edit?usp=sharing){:target="_blank"} for the dimensions of their ramps
 - What size do I want for my ramps?
 	- People may find themselves sliding off the bottoms of small ramps.
 	- They may feel like they are going slow on oversized ramps, it is important to find a balance.